 If the LTO Contract is terminated due to non-payment:

 BitLease’s custody infrastructure is provided by Fireblocks, a leading institutional digital asset security platform trusted by over 1,800 financial institutions globally.
-Fireblocks provides Multi-Party Computation (MPC) custody technology, SOC 2 Type II certified infrastructure, insurance coverage for custodied assets, institutional-grade operational controls, and a regulatory-aligned custody framework.
+Fireblocks provides Multi-Party Computation (MPC) custody technology, SOC 2 Type II certified infrastructure, HyperHedge coverage for custodied assets, institutional-grade operational controls, and a regulatory-aligned custody framework.

 MPC is a cryptographic technique that eliminates the single point of failure inherent in traditional private key storage.
 To understand why this matters, consider the difference: